 So What is SDN?

-The concept of SDN, and the term itself, is both broad and often confusing.
+The concept of SDN, and the term itself, is both broad and often rconfusing.
 There is no real accurate definition of SDN, and vendors usually take it very differently.
-Initially it was used to descibe Stanford’s OpenFlow project, but today it has been extended to include a much wider swath of technologies.
+Initially it was used to describe Stanford’s OpenFlow project, but today it has been extended to include a much wider swath of technologies.
 Discussion about each vendor’s exact SDN definition is beyond the scope of this book, but in general consider that a SDN solution has to provide one to several of following characteristics:

 A network control and configuration plane split from the network data plane.